egges/mso/labs/assignment4/README.md

 | <student2_name> | <student2_id> |

 #### Design
 Describe your proposed design and how it differs from the current design.
+Include a UML diagram of your design.
 #### Design patterns
 Describe the design patterns that you have used.
 #### Evaluation